 Developing Spatial Products for the Kachemak Bay Habitat Focus Area to Support Place-Based Management Needs

-Project Status: This project began in June 2016 and is projected to be completed in September 2017
+Project Status: This project began in June 2016 and was completed in September 2017

 We are developing a web-based, mapping application that will provide the public access to geospatial products for the shoreline, intertidal, and subtidal areas of Kachemak Bay, Alaska.
 The application will be part of the NCCOS BIOMapper, an online tool that allows users to interactively access and view aerial and acoustic imagery, underwater video, and other spatial data.